Swiss-Polar-Institute/data-management-guidance/content/metadata.md

 #### Data files

 Keep a [README](#readme.txt) file alongside the data.
 Information within the README file will depend on the complexity of the data and how they are stored.
-It might include some or all of the following:
+It might include some or all of the following information about the files and data itself:

 **File description:** explain what the files are and their purpose.
 Include each parameter name, a full description and units.
 Describe in full any acronyms or shorthand that are used within the data files.